Widua/Widua/README.md

 😄 Pronouns: https://en.pronouns.page/@Widua

-🌱 I’m currently learning: Spring security and algorithms
+🌱 Current to learn list: Java Tests (JUnit, Mockito), Java Streams and Lambda

 🔭 I’m currently working on: Currently I'm learning math for the most important exam in life.
 So I'm not coding until June 2022